gusta01010/ProgressivePiano/.github/README.md

 Progressive Piano offers two branches to cater to different user needs:

 *   **`main` (or `singlekey`):** The stable branch, recommended for most users.
 Provides a reliable and polished experience.
 *   **`multikey`:** The experimental branch, for users who want to try out the latest features (may have occasional bugs).
-This branch enables playing chords and simultaneous notes. **Warning: not all keys are mapped yet.**
+This branch enables playing chords and simultaneous notes.

 ## Commands